jgege/UNI-CSCU9V5/CSCU9V5.md

   - Priority inversion problem
     - Two processes L (low priority) and H (high priority)
     - H is run whenever it is in ready state
-    - While L is in its cirtical section, H becomes ready -> context switch
+    - While L is in its critical section, H becomes ready -> context switch
     - H wants to enter critical section -> busy waiting for L to leave
     - L is never scheduled to run -> L never leaves critical section
     - H never progresses
-- BW can be advantegous in multiprocessor systems
+- BW can be advantageous in multiprocessor systems
   - For short delays
   - No context switch necessary